EERL-EPFL/spice-ui/README.md

 Clicking on the `ASSETS` tab will allow uploading of the project assets.
-These may be anything related to the experiment, including metadata, raw camera images, temperatures recording and analysis outputs.
+These may be anything related to the experiment, including metadata, raw camera images, temperature recordings, and analysis outputs.

 The server will automatically detect the file types, and if a `merged.xlsx` file is uploaded, will consider it the output results file, and parse it accordingly.
 It may take some time to process the results file (~20 seconds).

-The files are able to be filtered by type and purpose with the dropdowns, if the file is an image, it can be previewed with the icon.
+The files can be filtered by type and purpose with the dropdowns.
+If the file is an image, it can be previewed with the icon.
 All files can be downloaded and deleted.